 While this isn’t technically a “5 minutes or less” tip, it’s so important that we had to include it.
 Excess weight on your dog’s frame equals excess strain and stress on their joints, which over time wreaks havoc on the whole musculoskeletal system.
 Not to mention that being overweight can lead to a whole slew of other non-joint related issues for you pet like hypertension, diabetes, heart and kidney disease, and cancer.

-To help your pup avoid a host of health problems, here’s a few of our favorite quick tips to start getting your dog to an ideal weight:
+To help your pup avoid a host of health problems, here are a few of our favorite quick tips to start getting your dog to an ideal weight:

 - Cut down on kibble – There’s no way around this one.
 As a rule of thumb, do not believe what the guidelines or instructions say on your bag of dog food.
 In today’s society with the average dog’s lifestyle, pet food manufacturers are recommending way too much food.
 For more info on finding out how much kibble is right for your dog, read our article here: 7 Tips for Getting Your Dog to a Perfect Weight.